akanainc/automation/com.akana.ps.automation/README.md

 * Max connections: the max number of connections allowed, the default value is '100'.
 * Minimum connections: the minimum number of connections that always remain, the value default is '5'.
 * Bind: the bind to all interfaces, this needs to be either 'true' or 'false'.
-* Alias: the alias to a certificate that is in the `container.secure.keystore`.
+* Alias: the alias to a key that is in the `container.secure.keystore`.
-* Alias password: the alias password is an optional field and is only required if the certificate has a password that is different than the containing keystore.
+* Alias password: the alias password is an optional field and is only required if the key has a password that is different than the containing keystore.

 When securing listeners, PKI keys can also be automatically added onto the endpoints.
 These certificates need to be